armote500/ChemKidV1/README.md

 by: Armote Somboonkaew armote@nectec.or.th

 **chemkid**
-- folder for chemkid source code
+- a folder of chemkid source code

 **chemkidplugins.zip**
-- zip file for adding plugins to KidBright IDE
+- a zip file for adding plugins to KidBright IDE